Breonna Taylor protests in Louisville: 24 arrested, man accused of aiming laser at police aircraft

 Authorities found that the bullets fired by Hankison traveled into the neighboring apartment while three residents were home – a man, a pregnant woman and a child.
 Those residents were not injured.

-LMPD said protesters began marching for the third night prior to the 9 p.m. curfew on Friday but things turned violent, as some demonstrators damaged buses and broke windows of businesses, including at Jeff Ruby's Steakhouse on Fourth Street, as well as tossing a flare into a library.
+The LMPD said protesters began marching for the third night prior to the 9 p.m. curfew on Friday, but things turned violent, as some demonstrators damaged buses and broke windows of businesses, including at Jeff Ruby's Steakhouse on Fourth Street, as well as tossing a flare into a library.

 Social media posts circulated accusing police of waiting to storm a church, where more than 100 protesters gathered for shelter as the curfew expired.